-In today's hot real estate market, there is a lot of pressure to make quick decisions.
+When the real estate market is hot, there is a lot of pressure to make quick decisions.
 If you're worried about missing out in a bidding war or are motivated to move, it can be tempting to go in subject-free so that your offer stands out.
 But what if your dream home turns out to be a nightmare?
 Without conditions, you might be stuck with very few options to end the contract.

 Subject to Financing